openfaas/openfaas.github.io/_posts/2018-08-27-deploy-digitalocean-ansible.md

 Once the playbook completes the reader will have a fully functioning single node OpenFaaS instance.

 ## Pre-Requisites
-Ordinarily, a little pre-work is required in order to configure the automation environment, and as with most automation, the effort required upfront is far outweighed by the benefits borne out throughout its lifetime.
+Ordinarily, a little pre-work is required in order to configure the automation environment, and as with most automation, the effort required upfront is far outweighed by the benefits borne out throughout its lifetime - [xkcd illustrates this well](https://xkcd.com/1319/).
 For the purpose of this article the Ansible based pre-reqs have been taken care of through the creation of a [Docker image](https://hub.docker.com/r/rgee0/ansible-playbook/) which already has [Python](https://www.python.org/), [pip](https://pip.pypa.io/en/stable/installing/), [dopy](https://pypi.org/project/dopy) and [Ansible](http://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) installed.
-Therefore, the only pre-requisite here is Docker on the machine where the playbook will be run from.
+So, the only pre-requisite here is Docker on the machine where the playbook will be run from.

 ```
 $ curl -sSL get.docker.com | sh